mmmeyers/meowbox/NOTES.md

 ---

 1. What is the root route? - 'welcome#home'
-  - need to make a welcome controller (acts like a static controller)
+  - need to make a welcome controller (acts like a static controller) - DONE
-  - need to make a view that links to sign up or log in
+  - need to make a view that links to sign up or log in - DONE (simple for now)

 2. When a user signs up, they are taken from the root page to a sign up page.
-  - after they sign up, where do they go? - probably want them to see all subscriptions available, so to a subscriptions index page
+  - after they sign up, where do they go? - probably want them to see all subscriptions available, so to a subscriptions index page - right now they go to the home page that links to subscriptions index - DONE

 3. When a user logs in, they are taken from the root page to a login page.
-  - after they log in, where do they go? - probably want them to see a personalized page that shows them their current subscription.
-Currently they go to the home page.
-Maybe do an <%= if logged_in? %>
+  - after they log in, where do they go? - they go to the home page that links them to profile page - DONE

+  so the sign up and login both redirect to the welcome controller home page.
+Make links to see available subscriptions (for new users), and a link to see profile page - DONE

 3. Add roles to user class.

+4. Let's work on the subscriptions index page.
+We want to list here the 3 types of subscriptions available, along with links to each of their show pages.
+The visitor should be able to see this page, along with the show pages as well.
+Subscriptions are hard-coded.

 To work on tomorrow:
 1. Be able to sign up and see all subscriptions available.